ZUSD Market Capitalization Achieves $1.47 Million (ZUSD)

 According to CryptoCompare, “ZUSD (Zytara USD) is digital money that users can send and receive like email.
 ZUSD is issued by a regulated financial institution and redeemable on a 1:1 basis for US dollars.
 It’s a programmable dollar that moves at the speed of the Internet to and from anywhere in the world, designed for the future of finance, esports and gaming, along with countless other applications. “

-It is usually not possible to purchase alternative cryptocurrencies such as ZUSD directly using U.S. dollars.
-Investors seeking to trade ZUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZUSD using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as ZUSD directly using US dollars.
+Investors seeking to trade ZUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZUSD using one of the exchanges listed above.

 Receive News & Updates for ZUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.